How Tai Chi Calms Anxiety and Resets the Amygdala

 The steady rhythm of movement plus slow nasal breathing stimulates the vagus nerve through:

-A strong vagal brake is one of the best predictors of resilience and emotional health.
+A strong vagal brake predicts resilience and emotional health.
 Tai Chi trains it gently but profoundly.

 Walking helps.
 Breathwork helps.
 Meditation helps.